MorrellLAB/BAD_Mutations/Manual/Manual_v0.1.md

 [Return to TOC](#toc)

 ### <a name="setup"></a>The `setup` Subcommand
 The `setup` subcommand creates a configuration file that contains paths to required executables, paths to data storage directories, BLAST search parameters, alignment parameters, and prediction parameters.
 Running `setup` is optional, but recommended as it makes standardizing across genes and analyses much simpler.
-This subcommand can also download and compile dependencies for <span>`BAD_Mutations` </span>.
+This subcommand can also download and compile dependencies for `BAD_Mutations` .

 **NOTE:** This subcommand is currently being developed.
 The function prototypes are present, but they currently do not work.